Clean Water Fund

 - Summary report: Data-Driven Outreach for Private Well Users: Findings from a Statewide Survey of Households on Private Wells with Elevated Levels of Arsenic (PDF)

-MDH conducted a study to:
+MDH conducted a study of arsenic in private wells to:

 - Determine how water sampling methods and the timing of sample collection contribute to arsenic test results in a new well.